-The Group's exposure to interest rate risk and the effective interest rates on financial instruments at the end of the previous financial year was:
+The Group's exposure to interest rate risk at the end of the previous financial year was:

+FIXED INTI ITEREST MATURING IN:

+30 JUNE 2012 FLOATING INTEREST RATE LESS THAN 1 YEAR 1 TO 5 YEARS MORE THAN 5 YEARS TOTAL

+Principal amounts \$'000

+Financial assets

+Cash at bank 5,210 - - 5,210

+Short term deposits 24,351 - - 24,351

+Financial liabilities

+Bank debt denominated in AUD 81,739 - - - 81,739

+Interest rate swaps:

-30 June 2012 Floating Fixed inte erest matu ıring in: Total interest rate Less than 1 year More 1 to 5 that Years 5 years Principal amounts \$'000 Financial assets Cash at bank 5,210 - - - 5,210 Short term deposits 24,351 - - - 24,351 Financial liabilities Bank debt denominated in AUD Interest rate swaps: 81,739 - - - 81,739 -denominated in AUD; ICF pays fixed rate (60,000) 60,000 - - - Other financial instruments of the Group not included in th ie above tab les are no n-interest b earing and are therefore not subject to interest rate risk.
+- denominated in AUD; ICF pays fixed rate (60,000) 60,000 -

+Other financial instruments of the Group not included in the above tables are non-interest bearing and are therefore not subject to interest rate risk.

+d.
 Interest rate sensitivity analysis

 The impact of an increase or decrease in average interest rates of 1% (100 basis points) at reporting date, with all other variables held constant, is illustrated in the tables below.
-This analysis is based on the interest rate risk exposures in existence at balance sheet date.
+This analysis is based on the interest rate risk exposures in existence at reporting date.
 As the Group has no derivatives that meet the documentation requirements to qualify for hedge accounting, there would be no impact on securityholders interest (apart from the effect on profit).

-Increase in average interest rates of 1% (i)
+i.
+Increase in average interest rates of 1%